309746069/nucleus/index.md

 ### The Model-View-Presenter pattern

-* **Model** is a data access layer such as a database API or a remote server API.
 * **View** is a layer that displays data and reacts to user actions.
-On Android, this could be an Activity or an android.view.View.
+On Android, this could be Activity or android.view.View.
+* **Model** is a data access layer such as database API or remote server API.
-* **Presenter** is a layer that provides View with data from the Model.
+* **Presenter** is a layer that provides View with data from Model.
 Presenter is doing job related to background tasks and data changes.

 ![](nucleus-images/nucleus_1.png)